jbejjani2022/VioLibrary/README.md

 # **Using VioLibrary**

+Here is a detailed description of the application's features and functionality.

 ## **Sign Up and Log In**

 The user can register for a new account by entering a username (that has not already been taken) and a password.
 The password must be at least 8 characters long, have at least 1 lowercase, 1 uppercase, and 1 special symbol or number.